Updated on May 16, 2020 by Asher Fergusson

 A whistle is your lifeline should you end up injured or stranded – sounding a loud whistle in three LOUD but short bursts will signal to nearby hikers or others that you’re in need of help.
 Three bursts will help people distinguish your whistling from the hoots and calls of birds in the area.
 Repeat your three-toot call every so often to signal your need for help!

-13) Bandana – A bandana is a hiking multi-use must-have.
+A bandana is a multi-use hiking must-have.
 They serve double or triple duty by moonlighting as headbands, face masks, napkins for snacks, and more.
 This one comes in many different colors, so you and your friends can all match.
 Tie it on your daypack and you’re good to go.

-16) Headlamp – Even if you’re heading out in the early morning, you never know what can happen that might leave you in the wilderness late into the evening.
-In case this happens, you should always have a headlamp on your to guide your way back.
+Even if you’re heading out in the early morning, you never know what can happen that might leave you in the wilderness late into the evening.
+In case this happens, you should always have a headlamp in your pack to guide your way back.
 This one is fun to wear and shines super bright.

 Always wear synthetic fabrics, so that they don’t trap moisture.
 Trapped moisture equals bacterial growth in warm climates, a higher chance of hypothermia in cold climates, and blisters in both!
 A solid synthetic short-sleeve t-shirt is a good idea.
 If it’s chilly, make sure to bring a midweight synthetic or fleece long-sleeve top to layer on top.
 If it looks like it might rain, be prepared with a rain jacket that packs up small enough to fit in your daypack with your other gear.
 As far as pants, lightweight synthetic trekking pants (zip-offs) are good, but athletics shorts work just as well, depending on the season!
 Don’t forget wool socks and a sun hat.

 What NOT to take on a day hike